keift/blog/linux/install-tlp-battery-limiting.md

 ## 3. Continue with the installation

-Set up and use Stubby.
+Set up and use TLP.

 ```shell
 # Start TLP